 Before we finish, we have to take a look at that Atari 2600 version!
 Let’s start at the beginning – the falcon animation is great here too!
 It also scrolls really smoothly, but that’s possibly down to the lack of much to scroll past… it’s very bare-bones, with only really one very simple building and the occasional enemy on the screen at any time; the enemies are little more than coloured blocks too, making it very easy to miss them randomly flying at you out of nowhere.
 The hieroglyph system is intact though, and I really liked the double-tap activation on the single fire button.
 They didn’t forget the Howling Sphinx either!
 It’s still huge and just as striking when you’re suddenly confronted by it, and the way they’ve realised it is very clever, but it’s obviously lost the detail, and its face reminded me of one of those supposed ghost pictures where you might be looking at a face but it might equally also be a tree stump!
 I love that they’ve attempted it regardless though!
 And we also have to mention the music – it all sounds way better than the 7800 version, serving up similar bleeps and white noise zaps, but over the top it’s got a mad and very recognisable bit of stereotypical Egyptian music too!

 In summary, I’d say go to the Atari 2600 version for the sounds, but for gameplay maybe stick with the 7800 version!
 And that version is alright.
 After extended play I think I’d gone around the block about six times, and as far as I can tell it just keeps going – probably with increasingly insane colour palettes!
 You have got four difficulty levels to keep you interested, although I think in 2022 I’ll be happy just remembering it’s there every now and then and firing it up for a few games.
 There’s no doubt it’s just the start of my journey of discovery into this machine too – there’s some tantalising ports of stuff like Pole Position II, Xevious and Kung-Fu Master that I’m very keen to try now I’ve had a taste.
-There’s also the original version of my new nearly-favourite Atari Lynx game, Basketbrawl, and a version of my favourite-favourite Lynx game, California Games, as well as related all-time favourite Winter Games too!
+There’s also the original version of my new nearly-favourite Atari Lynx game, Basketbrawl, and the conversion of Donkey Kong, as well as related all-time favourite Winter Games too!
 From reading my Atari 2600/7800: a visual compendium book though, I think Enduro Racer-inspired bike racer MotorPsycho might be the one I’m looking forward to the most, and that might well be where we go next right here sometime soon!